Evidence based approaches to workforce wellbeing

 - The Francis Inquiry into Mid Staffordshire NHS Foundation Trust revealed the fatal impact of disconnected and detached staff with poor mental wellbeing and a lack of empathy and emotion.

-- There is well-established evidence base demonstrating that poor wellbeing is correlated with poorer patient outcomes, summarised in a systematic review by Hall et al, 2016
+- There is well-established evidence base demonstrating that poor wellbeing is correlated with poorer patient outcomes, summarised in the Healthcare Staff Wellbeing, Burnout, and Patient Safety systematic review

 - Better staff experience overall is linked to better wellbeing, lower turnover and lower sickness absence, as outlined by The Kings Fund, 2018.